Vollinger0/esm/readme_shareddata.md

 This tool logs in its own logfile.

 ### Recommendation
-I would recommend to use the shareddata-server at the beginning of a season, or on *big* scenario changes **only**, and turn it off when there are only minor changes.
+I would recommend to use the shareddata-server at the beginning of a season, or on *big* scenario changes **only**.
+Turn it off when there are only minor changes.
 This will ensure that minor changes do NOT trigger a redownload of the whole file for all players, and still offers new players a quick enough way to get onto the server.
-For small changes, the old way (file-by-file sync trough the gameserver) is good enough.
+For small changes, the old way (file-by-file sync trough the gameserver) is still good enough and faster.
+Remember that when you turn it off, all your players will have to redownload the newly created file.

 #### copyright by Vollinger 2023-2024